What Is The Female G-Spot? Is It Real? How Does It Feel?

 What is the G-Spot?

-The G-spot is named after a German gynaecologist called Ernst Gräfenberg, who was one of the first doctors to describe the area in 1950 (although it was also reported on as far back as the 17th century by a Dutch physician).
+And you can thank German gynaecologist Ernst Gräfenberg, who was one of the first doctors to describe the area in 1950 (although it was also reported on as far back as the 17th century by a Dutch physician), for this wonderful piece of anatomical research.

-Theoretically, the G-spot is a patch of flesh about the size of a 10 pence piece, located around 2-3 inches up inside the vagina on the front of the vaginal wall (the part closest to the stomach).
-Some women report that the tissue here feels different to the surrounding area – a little thicker, ridged, or slightly rougher to the touch – and that it plumps up when rubbed or when they’re aroused.
+Theoretically, the G-spot is a patch of flesh about the size of a 10 pence piece, located around 1 to 3 inches up inside the vagina on the front of the vaginal wall (the part closest to the stomach).
+Some may say that the tissue here feels different to the surrounding area – a little thicker, ridged, or slightly rougher to the touch – and that it plumps up when rubbed or when they’re aroused.

 Various scientific studies have been conducted over the decades to try to determine what the G-spot really is, and what its function is.
 Some research suggests that it is part of the ‘urethral sponge’: a fleshy cushion of tissue surrounding the female urethra (or ‘pee pipe’, in layman’s terms) that becomes swollen with blood when a woman is turned on, squeezing the pipe in order to prevent her from accidentally urinating during sex.